What type of RFC is being requested (BCP, Proposed Standard, Internet Standard,

 event, if the WG has discussed those issues and has indicated that it still

 wishes to advance the document, detail those concerns here.
-No concerns
+There were comments

 (7) Has each author confirmed that any and all appropriate IPR disclosures